labs15-career-endorsement-tracker/frontend/README.md

 - It is very easy to configure and customize express.js.
 - Express.js allows you to create a REST API server.
 - Allows you to define routes of your application based on HTTP methods and URLs.

-#### PostgreSQL

-- PostgreSQL is a type of relational database that is open source and freely available for anyone to use.
-- SQL databases have a reputation for being more reliable because they have been tried and tested longer than their NoSQL counterparts.
-- The source code for PostgreSQL was developed by a large community that has created numerous online resources for support.
-- The strongly-typed schemas with a SQL database leave very little room for errors.

 #### Knex.js